naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Galaxy Pissed: щ(ಠ益ಠщ)

-Hornet Annoyed: STILL NOT WORKING!!!!!!
+Hornet Annoyed: *Still not working!*

 Galaxy Angry: (>_<)

-Hornet Glare: Wow, you just gave up there.
+Hornet: Wow, you just gave up there.

 Galaxy Pissed: THAT'S IT! ＼(｀0´)／ **[takes out a pirate sword and stabs it through Hornet Man's stomach twice]**